[Guest Post] How Damaging Sexual Scripts Allow Abuse of “Lucky Boys” to Thrive by Poly Lone Ranger

 When it comes to dealing with trauma or bad past experiences, there is really no substitute for professional therapy.
 If you can possibly afford it (or live in a country with a functioning socialised mental health system!) then get yourself into therapy.
 Many therapists also offer sliding scale systems to help those on lower incomes to access treatment.
 Look for a sex-positive and polyamory-informed therapist if you can.

-Chances are, if you pay attention, you will be able to identify some common themes in the specific negative past experiences that are coming up for you and the ways that they manifest in your relationship(s.)
+Chances are, if you pay attention, you will be able to identify some common themes in the specific past experiences that are coming up for you and the ways that they manifest in your relationship(s.)
 Start identifying your specific triggers, or the things that cause you to feel those intense and painful feelings associated with past trauma.

 Once you understand what’s being triggered and why, you can implement strategies to bring yourself out of that place more quickly.
 What will work for you is deeply personal, but here are a few possibilities you might like to try: